saintybalboa/react-demo/docs/tutorial/3-images.md

 Validate the logo, banner and background images are rendered on the page.

 ### Backend development
-Configure Babel to resolve image file imports at runtime:
+Configure Babel to resolve svg file imports at runtime:

 Install the following dev dependencies:
 ```bash